 S-R-G-P-D-N-S

 Long fabled as a favourite of Lord Shiva, Shankara (‘Auspicious‘) takes its name from a famous epithet of the deity (Rajan Parrikar: “the musical embodiment of [Shiva’s] personality, comporting with all its attributes: raudra, veera, irascible, volatile, capricious…”).
-A pre-midnight raga, it ascends with SGPDNS, often in vakra patterns, before adding subtle touches of shuddha Re in avroh.
-In Tanarang‘s similarly vivid description, “You wake up from a stupor or disturbed state of mind upon hearing Shankara, a surge of life force…Veera rasa is the best expression of this raga, with raudra roop for the tandav [destruction dance] of Lord Shankara”.
-Somewhat like ‘Hansadhwani + Dha’, although its character differs significantly.
-Also refer to an AUTRIM pitch-graph, mapping the movements of an Uday Bhawalkar rendition.
+Often considered a pre-midnight raga, it ascends with SGPDNS, often in vakra patterns, before adding subtle touches of shuddha Re in avroh (thus allowing for hints of Hansadhwani).
+In Tanarang‘s vivid description, “You wake up from a stupor or disturbed state of mind upon hearing Shankara, a surge of life force…Veera rasa is the best expression of this raga, with raudra roop for the tandav [destruction dance] of Lord Shankara”.
+Also refer to an AUTRIM pitch-graph, mapping the swirling movements of a Dagarvani vocal rendition by Uday Bhawalkar.
+Associated with a trio of seldom-heard variants: Shankara Aran (SGMPDNS), Shankara Bharan (SRGmMPDNS), and Shankara Karan (SRGMPDnNS) – however Parrikar notes that “all of them have gone out of fashion, and…no consensus prevails on their movements”.
+Compare to other members of the Bilawal raganga.

 Search | Glossary | Tags